Trustlink

 What's a Trustee?

-A trustee is a lawyer who represents the court and they work in the best interest of the creditors.
-Their job is to make sure you are not taking advantage of the system and if there is something they can sell to pay the creditors, it is their job to do so.
-An experienced attorney knows all the trustees, and judges in Riverside and can help predict small differences of how they will go about the process.
-There are a limited number of trustees handling the Central District of California Riverside division, and an experienced attorney in this region will know them all quite well.
+A trustee represents the court and works in the creditors' best interest.
+Their job is to ensure you are not taking advantage of the system, and if there is something they can sell to pay the creditors, it is their job.
+The trustee will also check your schedules carefully and ensure no signs of fraud.
+An experienced attorney knows all the trustees and judges in the Central District of California and can help predict differences in how they will conduct the process.
+Each district has A limited number of trustees, and an experienced attorney in your region will know them all quite well.

-• Stop paying credit cards unless advised otherwise by attorney
+• Stop paying credit cards unless advised otherwise by an attorney

 • Keep making mortgage and car payments